janvanzeghbroeck/Seeing-Taste/README.md

 ## Business Insight

 How would this information be useful for New Belgium or any any other craft company?
-Well it could
+It could assist in answering these questions.

 - If there are too many new and/or biased tasters?
     - Retest ensuring a diverse tasting team